Fungi

 Common Puffball

-While mushrooming before the current cold snap we came across some Common Puffballs (Lycoperdon perlatum) along the roadside in Miracle Beach Provincial Park.
-Like the name suggests, this puffball is one of the typical puffballs commonly seen and is widely distributed in North America.
-There are several types of puffballs but those in Lycoperdon are [...]
+Common Puffball (Lycoperdon perlatum) While mushrooming before the current cold snap we came across some Common Puffballs (Lycoperdon perlatum) along the roadside in Miracle Beach Provincial Park.
+Like the name suggests, this puffball is one of the typical puffballs commonly seen.
+It is widely distributed in North America.
+Common Puffball (Lycoperdon perlatum) There are several types of puffballs.
+However, those …

 Brown Clustered Ear Cup

 If you keep your ear to the ground you never know what you might see on your next walk in the woods.
 The Brown Clustered Ear Cup (Otidea alutacea) looks like delicate ears poking up through the moss.
 In actuality, it is a cup fungi.
-We found a group of these cup fungi growing in [...]
+Brown Clustered Ear Cup (Otidea alutacea) We found a group of these cup fungi growing …

 Everyone Loves Amanitas

-You have to admit that the Amanitas are distinctive.
+Fly Amanita (Amanita muscaria) You have to admit that the Amanitas are distinctive.
 One of the easiest to recognize is the striking red and white Fly Amanita (Amanita muscaria).
 This mushroom is the classic “toad stool,” and considered both poisonous and hallucinogenic.
-As Arora puts it, the Fly Amanita is “esteemed by both maggots and mystics” but he goes [...]
+As Arora puts it, the Fly Amanita is “esteemed by both maggots and mystics.”
+He goes on to …

 Jelly Crep

-I have to admit that I’m fascinated with all the mushrooms that I’ve been discovering this fall (and now early winter).
-I found these Jelly Creps (Crepidotus mollis) growing on a dead tree in an open lot a few blocks from our house.
-The older ones were larger and smoother, and pale ochre in colour [...]
+I have discovered a number of fascinating mushrooms this fall.
+Even in early winter, mushrooms are producing fruiting bodies.
+I found this Jelly Crep (Crepidotus mollis) growing on a dead tree in an open lot a few blocks from our house.
+The older ones were larger and smoother, and pale ochre in colour but like their other common name, Flabby …

 Merville Woods Mushrooms – Part 2